rhel-labs/instruqt/image-mode-day2/01-switch-registries/assignment.md

 In a [previous image mode lab](https://www.redhat.com/en/introduction-to-image-mode-for-red-hat-enterprise-linux-interactive-lab), we created a virtual machine from a bootc image.
 Adapting to changes in infrastructure or role is core to how bootc hosts operate.
 We'll explore how `bootc` tracks images, changes host purposes, and rolls back changes.

-Changing registries for our bootc image
+Changing OS versions for our bootc image
 ===

 In the normal course of operations, available infrastructure is often changed or decommissioned in favor of newer options.
 One of those newer options is a more recent version of RHEL.
 Typically, exploring the impact of a new version of RHEL on existing workloads means deploying a whole new set of servers and applications, migrating test data, and more.
 Finding available resources and time is challenging.